 Students come to Dixter to learn practical skills and develop a deeper understanding of the craft of traditional flower gardening.
 Fergus Garrett, Christopher’s friend and head gardener, continues his legacy, both in the borders at Great Dixter and through his work with students.

-We also offer a bursary for EU based young and trainee gardeners for travel and training.
+We also offer a bursary for UK based young and trainee gardeners for travel and training.

 The Christopher Lloyd Scholar spends a year working in the garden at Great Dixter and learning from Fergus and the team.

 The nursery scholar usually spends 12 months in the nursery at Great Dixter learning from the team of experienced and knowledgeable staff who work there.
 The nursery operates in a traditional way, using skills and techniques that are no longer seen in larger or more commercial operations.

 The Chanticleer USA Christopher Lloyd Scholarship was conceived in order to provide a gardener from the United States with a year-long, practical education in the traditional style of ornamental gardening as practised at two of the world’s most respected gardens, Great Dixter in East Sussex, England, and Chanticleer near Philadelphia, Pennsylvania, USA.
 Now open for applications

 The Ruth Borun Scholar spends a year working in the garden at Great Dixter, is paid minimum wage and offered subsidised accommodation on site.